MoralisWeb3/streams-beta/README.md

 const options = {
     chains: [EvmChain.ETHEREUM.hex] // list of blockchains to monitor
     description: '1000 to 1002 cryptopunks', // your description
-    network: 'evm',
     tag: 'cryptoPunks', // give it a tag
     type: 'contract' // contract as CryptoPunks is a contract,
     abi: punkTransferAbi,